 More questions arise regarding the fitting procedures when also examining the presented out-diffusion stage for the 1.6/1.0 sample.
 The tabulated fitted value for this stage is \(\epsilon_\mathrm{eff}\) = 0.075, while it is implied that the same value has been used for \(D_e\) as evaluated from the the through-diffusion stage (\(1.0\cdot 10^{-11}\) m2/s).
 The corresponding pore diffusivity is \(D_p = 1.33\cdot 10^{-10}\) m2/s.
 The provided plot, however, contains a different model than tabulated, and looks similar to this one (left diagram)

 Here the presented model (black dashed line) instead corresponds to \(D_p = 8.5\cdot 10^{-11}\) m2/s (or \(\epsilon_\mathrm{eff}\) = 0.118).
-The model corresponding to the tabulated value (orange) do not fit the data!
+The model corresponding to the tabulated value (orange) does not fit the data!
 I guess this error may just be due to a typo in the table, but it nevertheless gives more reasons to not trust the reported \(\epsilon_\mathrm{eff}\) values fitted to diffusion data.

 The above diagram also shows the model corresponding to the reported parameters from the through-diffusion stage (black solid line).
 Not surprisingly, this model does not fit the out-diffusion data, confirming that it does not appropriately describe the current sample.
 The model we re-fitted in the through-diffusion stage (red), on the other hand, captures the outflux data quite well.
 By also slightly adjusting \(\widetilde{j}_{ss}\), from from \(1.06\cdot10^{-9}\) to \(0.99\cdot10^{-9}\) m/s, to account for the drop in steady-state flux during the course of the through-diffusion test, and by plotting in a lin-lin rather than a log-log diagram, the picture looks even better!
 In a lin-lin plot (right diagram), it is easier to note that the model presented in the graph of Vl07 actually misses several of the data points.
 Could it be that Vl07 used visual inspection of the model in a log-log diagram to assess fitting quality?
 If so, data points corresponding to very low fluxes are given unreasonably high weight.14 This could be (another) reason for the noted difference between \(D_p\) evaluated from fitted parameters to the out-diffusion flux, and from the total accumulated amount of tracer (which should be equal).